What’s a Customer Data Platform? The Definitive Guide to CDPs

 - Level of detail in data attributes

-Every business that wants the benefits of a CDP will have different requirements, goals, and structure — so it’s impossible to give a precise answer to how long the implementation process will take.
+Every business that wants the benefits of a CDP will have different requirements and goals, making it impossible to give a precise answer to how long the implementation process will take.

 Nevertheless, most businesses can expect to go through a similar set of steps when implementing a CDP.